slava-basko/functional-php/docs/optional.md

 # Optional

-Almost the same as `Maybe`.
+Almost the same as [Maybe](maybe.md).
 But `Maybe` is more about technical layer, and `Optional` is about business cases.
 The `NULL` in the context of `Maybe` is just `nothing`, no value.
 But in the context of `Optional` the `NULL` is a valid value, operation will be performed.

 Let's take CRUD operation as an example.
-Does a `null` value of `$description` mean "remove the description", or "skip setting the description"?
+Does a `null` `$description` mean "remove the description", or "skip updating the description"?
 ```php
 class EditArticle {
     private function __construct(